LogtalkDotOrg/logtalk3/coding/NOTES.md

 This directory contains files that provide:

-- Support for syntax highlighting and other text editing services for common text editors.
+- Support for syntax highlighting and other text editing services for text editors and IDEs.

 - Support for syntax highlighters (used in e.g in wikis, code repositories, source code browsers, and bug trackers).